At a glance

 Research your requirements

-- Find out the best type of hot water system for your household - either a solar, gas or heat pump hot water system.
+- Find out the best type of low-emission hot water system for your household—either a solar, gas or heat pump hot water system.
+Electric hot water heaters (storage and instantaneous) are another option though are generally less energy efficient and produce more greenhouse gas emissions.
 Consider your household size, available energy sources, your climate, space and access, and your existing system.

 - You should also consider purchase and installation costs, as well as running costs for different systems.
 Don't forget to include potential long term energy savings and reduced greenhouse gas emissions in your decision making.